 · Who needs to know?

 Once you’ve discovered patterns, purged, sorted, grouped, and subgrouped, maintaining functionality is less of a burden.
 That doesn’t mean there will be no work involved in continuing to be organized; it means there will be a better blueprint in place for going forward.

 Manage spaces, functions, and activities within your construction company using categories to avoid confusion, unnecessary duplication, and preventable setbacks.

-A friend of mine recently asked though social media, if he was the only one who thought just dumping the flatware into the drawer, made more sense than taking the time to sort it out.
+A friend of mine recently asked through social media if he was the only one who thought just dumping the flatware into the drawer made more sense than taking the time to sort it out.

 The ease of tossing everything into one pile dissipates when you consider the problem that comes to the person asked to “set the table.”
 Digging through and finding four forks, four knives, and so on becomes a time-wasting hassle.
 Heck, just finding a butter knife for the cooling toast may be the first stinking annoyance of the day.

 BTW, most of the answers my friend received were funny, if not all that helpful.

 Later, I found this interesting bit from How to Make Sense of Any Mess by Abby Covert.
 She states, “Sorting is easier than deciding how to sort.”